 - Fascial defects in the lateral lower leg where the nerve gets entrapped as it comes to the subcutaneous tissue

 - Short proximal peroneal tunnel.
 The tunnel is present towards the ankle on outer aspect and is formed by the retromalleolar groove of the fibula [bony part] and a distal part of the posterior intermuscular septum of the leg fibrous part].
 In very few cases, superficial peroneal nerve traverses through this.

 Entrapment of deep peroneal nerve at the ankle is called anterior tarsal tunnel syndrome and may occur due to osteophytes, exostosis, space-occupying lesions or related to foot posture.

 Apart from anterior tarsal tunnel syndrome, deep peroneal nerve entrapment, however, can occur anywhere along the nerve’s course.
 Few of the causes are

 Presentation of Peroneal Nerve Entrapment

-With superficial peroneal nerve entrapment, there is vague pain over the dorsum of the foot and may be associated with numbness or paresthesia in the distribution of the nerve.
-The pain may occasionally be present in lateral part of leg.
+With superficial peroneal nerve entrapment, there is a vague pain over the dorsum of the foot and may be associated with numbness or paresthesia in the distribution of the nerve.
+The pain may occasionally be present in the lateral part of the leg.
 Depending upon the causation, the pain may be acute or chronic.

 In cases, with exertional compartment syndrome, the symptoms increase with activity like running, walking, or squatting.